jecombe/Red_tetris/README.md

 ## Network

-Set url in `params.js` to be accessible across network
+Set host in `params.js` to be accessible across network

 ## Dev